 History of Red Fort

-The Red Fort was worked by none other than the Mughal Emperor Shah Jahan to fill in as the royal residence fortress for his capital Shahjahanabad.
-He charged the development of the stronghold by the River Yamuna when he chose to move his cash-flow to Delhi from Agra.
-The development, which began in 1638, took more than 8 years to finish.
-The structure was initially named Qila-I-Mubarak, which signifies 'the Blessed Fort'.
-During its history of more than three centuries, the fortress saw numerous tenants, including Aurangzeb, Jahandar Shah, Muhammad Shah, and Bahadur Shah II, among others.
+The Red Fort was built by none other than Mughal Emperor Shah Jahan.
+He intended it to serve as the palace fortress for his new capital, Shahjahanabad.
+He decided to move his capital to Delhi from Agra and promptly commissioned the fort's construction by the Yamuna River.
+Work began in 1638 and took over eight years to complete.
+The structure was originally named Qila-i-Mubarak, which means 'the Blessed Fort'.
+Throughout its history of over three centuries, the fort saw many occupants, including Aurangzeb, Jahandar Shah, Muhammad Shah, and Bahadur Shah II, among others.

 Red Fort Light and Sound Show

-A key fascination at the stronghold is the light and sound show held in the nighttimes.
-Touted as outstanding amongst other light and sound shows in India, the Red Fort light and sound show takes you through the historical backdrop of the landmark in a fascinating and outwardly engaging way.
-The show closes with a short discourse by Jawaharlal Nehru.
-You can book the show on the web or purchase tickets from the stalls at the stronghold.
+A key attraction at the fort is the light and sound show held in the evenings.
+Touted as one of the best light and sound shows in India, the Red Fort's presentation guides you through the monument's history in a captivating and visually appealing way.
+The show concludes with a brief speech by Jawaharlal Nehru.
+You can book the show online or purchase tickets from the stalls right at the fort.

 • Duration: 60 minutes